Insality/asset-store/README.md

 # Disclaimer

-The repository in **development stage** and not ready to use.
+The repository in **development stage** and not fully ready.
 But if you interested in the project, you can inspect what I'm building here :)

 # Asset Store